Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 b) Nomination and Remuneration Committee

-In accordance with the provisions of Section 178 of the Companies Act, 2013 and Regulation 19 of the
+In accordance with the provisions of Section 178 of the Companies Act, 2013 and Regulation 19 of SEBI LODR

-SEBI LODR Regulations, 2015, the Company has established the Nomination and Remuneration Committee
+Regulations, the Company has established the Nomination and Remuneration Committee (“NRC”) comprises

 c) Stakeholders Relationship Committee

-In accordance with the provisions of Section 178 of the Companies Act, 2013 and Regulation 20 of the SEBI
+I n accordance with the provisions of Section 178 of the Companies Act, 2013 and Regulation 20 of the

-LODR Regulations, 2015, the Company has established Stakeholders Relationship Committee (“SRC”).
+SEBI LODR Regulations, the Company has established Stakeholders Relationship Committee (“SRC”).
+The

-The chairperson of committee is a non-executive director.
-The details of its constitution, terms of reference of
+Chairperson of the Committee is a Non-Executive Director.
+The details of its constitution and terms of reference

-the said are set out in the Corporate Governance Report forming part of this Annual Report.
+of the said are set out in the Corporate Governance Report forming part of the Annual Report.

 All the recommendations made by the Stakeholders Relationship Committee in its meeting held during the